ByteChkR/ext-pp/readme/ext_pp_cli/commands.md

 		pm-list-all/pm-la
 			--pm-list-all
 					Lists all Cached data.
-		generate-readme/gen-r
+		throw-on-warning/tow
+			--throw-on-warning <true|false>
+					Crashes the programm if any warnings are occuring. throw-on-error/toe
+			--throw-on-error <true|false>
+					Crashes the programm if any errors are occuring. generate-readme/gen-r
-			--generate-readme <sourceLib> <targetFile>
+			--generate-readme <self|pathToPluginLibrary> <outputfile>
-					Generates a Markdown Readme of the Plugins in the source lib.
+					Generates a readme file in markdown syntax.